 Galerie EIGEN + ART represents:

-Karl-Heinz Adler, Tom Anholt, Akos Birkas, Birgit Brenner, Marc Desgrandchamps, Martin Eder, Tim Eitel, Martin Groß, Stella Hamberg, Stef Heidhues, Jörg Herold, Christine Hill, Uwe Kowski, Melora Kuhn, Rémy Markowitsch, Maix Mayer, Ryan Mosley, Lada Nakonechna, Carsten Nicolai, Olaf Nicolai, Neo Rauch, Ricarda Roggan, Nicola Samorì, Yehudit Sasportas, Titus Schade, Kai Schiemenz, David Schnell, Kristina Schuldt, Bosco Sodi, Annelies Štrba, Ulrike Theusner, Mirjam Völker
+Karl-Heinz Adler, Tom Anholt, Akos Birkas, Birgit Brenner, Marc Desgrandchamps, Martin Eder, Tim Eitel, Martin Groß, Stella Hamberg, Stef Heidhues, Jörg Herold, Christine Hill, Igor Hosnedl, Uwe Kowski, Melora Kuhn, Rémy Markowitsch, Maix Mayer, Ryan Mosley, Lada Nakonechna, Carsten Nicolai, Olaf Nicolai, Neo Rauch, Ricarda Roggan, Nicola Samorì, Yehudit Sasportas, Titus Schade, Kai Schiemenz, David Schnell, Kristina Schuldt, Annelies Štrba, Ulrike Theusner, Mirjam Völker